haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

         end,
     }

 The above state defines two predefined transitions `enter` and `leave` which are activated when entering an leaving the state, respectively.
-The former is used to build a stream to collect mail content weheras the latter is used to destroy the stream.
+The former is used to build a stream to collect mail content whereas the latter is used to destroy the stream.
 We will focus here on the `up` transtion where the data are first parsed then pushed on the stream.
 If we detect an end of mail transfert (line made of a single '.' followed by a traling CRLF), then we mark that we reached the end of the stream and switch again to the `command` state where the client can issue a new transaction mail.

+Note that thanks to the stream, we are able to collect mail content in a streamed fashion by blocking transparently when data are not yet available.